Slanted Eyed Japanese Gained a Wisdom on a Street of London

 support, I was beginning to think I can not take this burden any more.
 Everyday, someone was crying, and they somehow call me and asked me to listen to what they have to say.

-We reported the racial remarks to a teacher
+One of the girls reported the racial remarks to a teacher

 who was responsible for the school affairs.